 In conclusion, ginger root is a versatile ingredient that can be used in both cooking and for its potential health benefits.
 Incorporating ginger root into your diet can add a delicious and nutritious element to your meals.

-See also How to cook whole shrimp
+See also How to cook quinoa for a salad

 Health benefits of ginger root